“Max Emil Friedrich von Stephanitz”

+There was controversy associated with Max von Stephanitz as well.
 Rumors abounded that Horand was one fourth wolf.
 Questions still exist today about whether Max von Stephanitz used dogs with wolf ancestors in his breeding program, as his original book listed wolves among breeding stock.
-In any case, He insisted on having all references to wolves removed from later printings of his book, and actively encouraged breeders to refrain from using wolves as part of their breeding stock.
+In any case, Max von Stephanitz insisted on having all references to wolves removed from later printings of his book, and actively encouraged breeders to refrain from using wolves as part of their breeding stock.

 More controversy of Max von Stephanitz

 Another area of controversy which surrounded Max von Stephanitz dealt with was the color of German Shepherd dogs, in particular, white shepherds.
 Grief, the grand sire of Horand, was a white shepherd, and Horand sired many white pups.
 Max von Stephanitz, with his emphasis on the suitability of the German Shepherd to serve as a working dog, was not greatly interested in the colors of the dogs he promoted.

 In the 1930s several prominent members of the Nazi party became actively involved in the German Shepherd club in Germany.
 These members advocated a desire to produce dogs that were attractive in appearance.
 This philosophy was the antithesis of all that Max von Stephanitz had worked for, which was to develop a dog known for his abilities rather than appearance.
 Max von Stephanitz staunchly maintained his position despite threats from the party.
 “The breeding of Shepherd dogs must be the breeding of working dogs, this must always be the aim or we shall cease to produce working dogs.”
 Max von Stephanitz, who had always advocated utility over beauty, eventually resigned from the club.